Frequently Asked Questions (FAQs)

 What forms do I need to complete?

-What if I am receiving counseling somewhere else and need only a dietitian?
+What if I am receiving counseling somewhere else and only need a dietitian?

 I have eating issues and wonder if I can just return to the therapist I used to see for other issues?

 Our years of experience confirm that people with eating disorders need to see therapists and dietitians specially trained to deal with these problems.
 Most therapists and dietitians agree that, without special training, they are ill-equipped to help people with eating disorders and obesity.
 Going to a therapist or dietitian who does not have extensive experience with eating disorders and obesity will most likely delay your recovery.
 This is true with addictions as well.
+Please contact us and we will help to set you up with a clinician best fit for your needs.

 Insurance coverage and payment issues are complicated.
 At The Hull Institute, these issues never deter us from helping you.
 Here’s what you need to know: